bduggan/Perl-6-notebook/README.md

 Using [Binder](https://mybinder.org/)

-Just lauch this and dive into your Perl 6 notebook.
+Just launch this and dive into your Perl 6 notebook.
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/sumandoc/Perl-6-notebook/master)

 For more details using Binder [see here](https://sumdoc.wordpress.com/2018/01/04/using-perl-6-notebooks-in-binder/).

 # How to run this image in your local computer: